10 Habits that will destroy your mental health

 Related: Create an overview of your habits

-We have to prioritize how we spend our time if we want to get everything done.
-This means that we have to cut down on certain things to make time for the things that really matter.
-You can wait to watch the new show, spend less time on your phone or cut back on a million other things.
-But for many, the first place they decide to find time is their sleep.
+We only have 24 hours in a day.
+This means that we have to make priorities to finish everything we’re supposed to.
+This means we have to cut down on certain activities to make time for the things that really matter.
+You can wait to watch the new show, spend less time on your phone, or cut back on a million other things.
+But for many, the first place they decide to carve out more time is from their sleep.

 Related: 7 habits for better sleep

-Cutting back on sleep might seem like the perfect way to make time for everything you have to do.
+Cutting back on sleep might seem the perfect way to find more time.
 Who needs 8 hours anyway?
-Not getting enough sleep can have serious consequences for your performance and productivity.
-Common symptoms of only getting 6 hours of sleep include:
+Not getting enough sleep is one of the worst habits for your mental health and can harm your performance and productivity throughout the day.
+The symptoms of only getting 6 hours of sleep include:

 Not getting enough sleep can cause you to lose the time you made by staying up, to being less effective when you work the next day.
 Reconsider if it’s really worth watching the new show instead of getting your 8 hours.